Anagen Medical Institute - Regenerative Medicine

 • You're looking for lasting relief without surgery

-If your first steps out of bed feel like stepping on a knife, you already know what plantar fasciitis is — and you probably know how stubbornly it hangs on.
-At Anagen Medical Institute in Edmond, OK, we treat plantar fasciitis with regenerative medicine that targets the actual injury, not just the pain.
+If your first steps out of bed feel like stepping on a knife, you already know what plantar fasciitis is.
+And you probably know how stubbornly it hangs on.
+At Anagen Medical Institute in Edmond, OK, we treat plantar fasciitis with regenerative medicine that goes after the actual injury, not just the pain.

 Why Plantar Fasciitis Doesn't Heal on Its Own